rpsjr/fleet_vehicle_traffic_infractions/README.rst

 ===============
-Multas Detranba
+Fleet Vehicle Brazilian Traffic Infractions
 ===============

-This modules consume DetranBA API to fetch multas de transito and generate invoices.
+This modules consume Senatran Renach Data trough API to fetch brazilian traffic tickets and generate invoices and bills.
 Configuration
 =============

 To configure this module, you need to:

-#.
-Go to ...
+1#.
+Set Invoices payment method and account

 Usage
 =====

 To use this module, you need to:

-#.
-Go to ...
+1#.
+Register your vehicles
+2#.
+Register an API endpoint

 Changelog